 "It’ll be fun," they said.
 "You’ll become a better road rider because of it."
 But after day one of my two-day BMW Off Road Skills course in the Welsh hills, all I wanted was to go home.
 I was emotionally and physically drained – and I wasn’t having much fun, either.

 Let’s rewind.
-I’d gained my full A licence only five months prior, yet here I was standing in front of an imposing, 25ft-tall F700GS, unsure whether my feet would even touch the ground.
+I’d gained my full A licence only five months prior, yet here I was standing in front of an F700GS (looking like it was standing a mountain tall) unsure whether my feet would even touch the ground.
 Forget riding it on grip-free mud – I had serious doubts about riding it ten miles on tarmac to the course start-point.